 And This Is When Sports Betting Brokerage Firms Came Into Scene...

-The 2000s saw the launch of the first officially licensed sports betting brokerage agencies, PremiumTradings being one of them.
+The 2000s saw the launch of the first officially licensed sports betting brokerage agencies.
 Although a betting agent is basically the same thing as a betting broker, the latter is the common term used for a betting agent that operates legally and represents a company.
 Just like online bookmakers, sports betting brokers of today are licensed by different jurisdictions and are no longer the one-man show as in the past.
 More than often, they don't just provide you access to a wide range of Asian bookmakers like typical betting agents used to do in the past, they also offer trading platforms, multi-account features or Skype betting.